 Maharashtra’s largest hub for all kinds of industries

-Pune Oxford of East is in close proximity to Mumbai, India’s and Maharashtra’s largest hub for all kinds of industries.
+Pune is in close proximity to Mumbai, India’s and Maharashtra’s largest hub for all kinds of industries.
 This close proximity and a promising market call for many investors, both Indian and foreign.
 Also, the availability of skilled manpower has been a key factor in the development of the manufacturing industry.
 This has given rise to the setting up of several pharmaceutical manufacturing industries like the Serum Institute, which is also the world’s third-largest vaccine manufacturer, and Petro Chemicals, India’s fourth-largest chemical company.

 Starting with the establishment of Telco (now TATA), the auto industry in Pune too is growing at a faster rate.
 This has stimulated the investment and growth of other auto biggies like the Hindustan Motors, Mahindra, Jaguar, Landrover and also the farm-equipment giant JCB.
 In the past few years, there has been an investment of around INR 20,000 crores in the automobile industry.
 Along with the manufacturing industry and auto industry, Pune also has developed a large IT hub.
 The techie giant Infosys has its base in the Hinjewadi region of Pune.
 Today there are many new IT hubs emerging in Pune.
 The number is close to 150.